Pesto Pull-Apart Bread

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

+We’ll share clear steps and helpful tips to make the process simple and enjoyable from start to finish.
 We promise that this pesto bread is the best o’ bread you can make.
 There’s no time for rest-o, let’s make some pesto!
+For all things brilliant and bread-y, make sure to devour this Vegan Bread Guide.

 Why You Must Make This Vegan Pesto Bread

 You’ll love making your own pesto bread with this easy-to-follow recipe.
-With its fragrant herb-infused dough and burst of pesto flavor, this homemade creation will become a centerpiece of your baking repertoire.
-Not convinced yet?
 Here are more reasons why this pesto bread is so amazing:

 Ingredients for vegan pesto with labels.

-• Nutritional Yeast: An excellent swap for parmesan cheese.
+• Nutritional Yeast – An excellent swap for parmesan cheese.
 Nutritional yeast is cheezy, tangy, and has just the right flavor for this pesto.
+You could also use dairy-free parmesan cheese.

 How To Make Walnut Pesto For This Recipe